omar-hanafy/dart_helper_utils/README.md

 ## Why Use dart_helper_utils?

-We initially created `dart_helper_utils` to gather all those tiny, repetitive tasks that pop up in Dart projects—think date parsing, JSON decoding, or pagination.
-Over time, we introduced more powerful features like infinite scrolling, advanced string transformations, numeric calculations, and user-friendly HTTP status messages.
+We initially created `dart_helper_utils` to gather all those tiny, repetitive tasks that pop up in Dart projects—think date parsing, JSON decoding, or string manipulation.
+Over time, we introduced more powerful features like advanced string transformations, numeric calculations, and user-friendly HTTP status messages.
 The result is a collection of robust, well-tested utilities that you can easily slot into your own Dart applications.

 ### 1. Parsing Dynamic JSON Data